-Two (2) elective credits must be completed.
+At least two (2) elective credits must be completed.
 Suggestions are listed below.
 However, you are strongly encouraged to identify appropriate electives in consultation with your advisor (generally amongst courses offered through Pitt Public Health, MVM, or MSIMM programs) that are most related to your research area.